tihilv/Omtt/docs/readme.md

 Assert.AreEqual("Hello, World!", result);
 ```

-Such example is not very useful as it's not parametrized, sp the easiest practical example of Omtt usage might be the following:
+Such example is not very useful as it's not parametrized, so the easiest practical example of Omtt usage might be the following:
 ```c#
 var generator = TemplateTransformer.Create("Hello, {{this}}!");
 var result = await generator.GenerateTextAsync("World");